Q: What is the Ford Rouge Factory Tour?

 Q: Are wheelchairs and strollers available/allowed on the Factory Tour?

-A: All facilities are handicap accessible with rentals available on site for persons with special needs.
+A: All facilities are handicap accessible.
 Strollers and wheelchairs will be

 provided at no additional cost.

 Q: Can I drive directly there in my own vehicle?

 A: Private vehicles are not allowed and tours are only accessible from scheduled buses which depart daily, exclusively from The Henry Ford.
 Ticketed groups on their own bus may drive directly to the Visitor Center with advance reservations through the Call Center.

 Q: How early should I be at the bus stop?

 A: All buses depart from the circle drive in front of Henry Ford Museum.
 Buses depart regularly throughout the day (Monday-Saturday) from